9 Ways to Keep Your Child Engaged during the Winter Holidays

 5. Invest in an Activity Kit

-Activity kits are specially designed to keep your child engaged all month-long, so that pretty much covers your child’s entire winter vacation.
-They come with a bunch of fun games that are super exciting, and that keep your child glued to one thing or the other at all times.
+Activity kits are specially designed to keep your child engaged all month-long.
+They come with a bunch of fun games that are super exciting, and keep your child glued to one thing or the other at all times.
 You can try the FirstCry Intellikit, a fun activity kit that focuses on your child’s learning aspect while he plays.
-It is specially designed by experts to ensure that your child develops the right skills at the right age, all by having fun.
-It comes with eight activities, ten worksheets, a cute storybook, and loads of fun.
-It’s worth a shot!
+It is specially designed by experts to ensure that your child develops the right skills at the right age, all while having fun.
+It comes with interactive activities, worksheets, a cute storybook, and much more, ensuring the child makes the most of his time at home.
+Subscribe today!

 6. Make Gardening a Hobby